Labral Tear (Hip) Treatment

-The margins of socket part of hip joint are attached with a cartilaginous rim around it to deepen the socket known as labrum.
+The margins of the socket part of the hip joint are attached with a cartilaginous rim around it to deepen the socket known as the labrum.
 The purpose of the cartilaginous rim is to provide greater stability to the joint.
 The labrum can get torn and produce pain and clicking sound and hence need for a Labral Tear Hip Treatment.

 Sports in which hip joint is taken to extreme ranges can cause labral tear.

-Note: Researches suggests approximately 22% of athletes who complain of groin pain have labral tear in the hip.
-However, almost 75% of cases acetabular labrum tear have no direct known cause.
+Note: Researches suggests approximately 22% of athletes who complain of groin pain have a labral tear in the hip.
+However, almost 75% of cases acetabular labrum tears have no direct known cause.

-Some patients with labral tear experiences no pain, while others complaint of groin pain or pain around the lateral hip region or deep in the buttock.
-Pain may or may not be accompanied with a clicking noise.
+Some patients with labral tear experience no pain, while others complain of groin pain or pain around the lateral hip region or deep in the buttock.
+Pain may or may not be accompanied by a clicking noise.

 Some patients may experience “a catch” with hip movements.